cerbos/tutorial/src/02-running-locally/README.md

 ## Container

 If you have Docker you can simply use the published images.
-You need to mount the folder created in the preceeding step into the container for it to be able to read the policies:
+You need to mount the folder created in the preceding step into the container for it to be able to read the policies:

 ```sh
 docker run --rm --name cerbos -t \